smoyamedina/smoya.me/src/p/the-valivaryus-project.md

       misconceptions of people who live with Down Syndrome.
 There is a link to an external video.
     position: right
+  - position: center
+    image: ../assets/p/the-valivaryus-project/valivaryus-w_j.jpg
+    imageAlt: Two sides of the same card are featured.
+The Front has a quote from bell hooks .
+The back reads 'Differences are more normal than you think.
+      To hear stories from others please visit ds.valivaryus.info' and a personal note written thanking someone for listening in the blank space on the bottom half of this side of the card.
 projTag: ongoing
 ---